wandb/weave/examples/prompts/FEEDBACK_SPRINT.md

     - Centrally monitor all LLM activities in real time including throughput, token usage, cost, latency, errors
     - Track end-to-end LLM inputs & outputs across distributed systems
     - Centrally secure and govern all LLM workloads with LLM API Gateway

-- **[Traces](https://github.com/wandb/weave/tree/master/examples/prompts/trace_debugging) →** Visualize, inspect and debug the execution flow of your LLM chains and agents, analyze the inputs, intermediate results and output.
-Upgraded to run run on weave for more functionality including being able to view the all inputs + outputs of a selected span type.